velmalopez/covid-rt-estimates/README.md

 #### Script approach

-3. (Optional - must be done at least once) Update the docker container.
+3. (Optional - must be done at least once) Update the docker container (by default this pulls a built image passing `"build"` instead triggers a build based on local files).

 ```bash
 sudo bash update-docker.sh